Written by: Sini Hietaharju, Master of Tourism Research & Slow Traveller

 Hey there, I'm the Author

-I'm Sini, an enthusiast in slow traveling, yoga retreats, travel as self growth journey and rubbing dogs.
+I'm Sini, a digital nomad and an enthusiast in slow traveling, yoga retreats, travel as self-growth journey and rubbing dogs.

 This is your go-to slow travel corner of the internet.

-I'm here to share my best travel tips, digital nomad thoughts and photographs from the journeys.
+I'm here to share my best travel tips, the dreamiest places to go to and photographs from my journeys.

-I want to share the best knowledge of hidden gem retreat and mindful destinations, as well as some deeper, honest thoughts what digital nomad lifestyle actually is.
+I want to share the hidden gem hotels, dreamiest retreats and mindful destinations, as well as some deeper travel stories and thoughts on what mindful travel actually is.

 You can read more about me here.